-Slack is a really useful tool by itself, but it’s true value can be sought using the wealth of integrations available.
+Slack is an extremely useful tool by itself, however, its true value can be sought using the wealth of integrations available.
 There are over 1,500 integrations available with Slack, including Google Drive, Zoom, ZenDesk and Salesforce to name just a few.

 But what does this have to do with Atlassian products?

 As an Atlassian Partner and App developers we’re always eager to see which Apps will integrate with Jira, Confluence or Trello and as you guessed… they all integrate with Slack!